Follow the steps below to receive new marijuana inventory into Green Bits and start selling.

 1. Accept new manifests in Metrc

 Before new inventory manifests will be available in Green Bits, they must first be accepted in Metrc.
 Once accepted in Metrc, the manifest will be displayed in your Green Bits Incoming Inventory page, typically within 5-15 minutes of accepting in Metrc.
-If an expected manifest is not shown on this page after 5-15 minutes, consult our article on Missing & Delayed Manifests.

 Tip: You can change the unit of measure on any package in Metrc prior to accepting the manifest.
 For example, if a supplier includes a bulk flower package measured in pounds or ounces but you prefer to measure your flower in grams, in Metrc, change the unit of measure to grams before accepting.
 A package's unit of measure cannot be changed in Green Bits.

 If your store is in Nevada and you sell dual-license products, receive separate packages for med products and rec products.

 What should I do if I'm missing a manifest?